vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/05/034/08_saM_yajjanau.md

 title = "08"

 +++
 The identity of the verb ávet in b is disputed.
-Gr takes it as an opt. to √av ‘help’; Oldenberg rejects that analysis but suggests that either √vid ‘know’ or √vī ‘pursue’ is possible.
+Grassmann takes it as an opt. to √av ‘help’; Oldenberg rejects that analysis but suggests that either √vid ‘know’ or √vī ‘pursue’ is possible.
 Geldner and Witzel Gotō (see also Oberlies RdV I.535) opt for √vid and take the rest of the ab as indirect discourse controlled by this verb (“when he found out that …”).

 This is possible, but I find it hard to integrate subordinate yád clause in ab (with plupf.) with the hí cl. of c (with root aor.) and the main cl. of d (with pres. indic.).
 I find that the sequence of tense works better if ab is a separate unit, with subord. yád cl. in a and main clause in b (ávet accented because pāda-initial).
 Then c is the causal grounds for the main cl. in d and expresses immed. past.